backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/CloudFormation Advanced.md

 - CloudFormation allows you to create infrastructure
 - But it *doesn't protect you against manual configuration changes*
 - How do we *know if our resources have drifted*?
 We can use CloudFormation drift!

+## Miscellaneous
+- Services that use CloudFormation
+	- *ElasticBeanStalk*
+	- *SAM*
+	- *CodePipeline*

+> [!question]- A developer received the following error message during an AWS CloudFormation deployment: DELETE_FAILED (The following resource(s) failed to delete: (sg-11223344).)
+Which action should the developer take to resolve this error?
+> Modify the CloudFormation template to *retain the security group resource*.
+Then *manually delete the resource after deployment of the CloudFormation template.*